 The commitment to become a veterinary specialist mirrors the route that human doctors must follow.
-First, and undergraduate degree and successful completion of veterinary school.
-After meeting licensure requirements, a specialist completes 3 to 5 years of additional training in the chosen specialty.
-Additionally, specialists conduct clinical research, publish research in a peer-reviewed journal, and pass board examinations in the area of specialty and a credential review.
+First, specialists complete both an undergraduate degree and veterinary school.
+After meeting licensure requirements to practice veterinary medicine, a specialist continues his/her education with 3 to 5 years of additional training in their chosen specialty.

-The letters following a specialists’ name indicate the specialty college.
+The letters that follow the specialists’ name indicate the specialty college.
 For example, “DACVS” stands for Diplomate American College of Veterinary Surgeons.
-It is listed after the name of a board certified veterinary surgeon who has met all of the requirements.
+The DACVS acronym is listed after the name and previous educational achievements of the board certified veterinary surgeon in this manner: “First Name, Last Name, DVM, MS, DACVS”.

-Please speak with your family veterinarian about referrals to a veterinary specialist for your pet.
+Please speak with your family veterinarian about a referral to a veterinary specialist for your pet.